chrizyap/tennissGme/README.md

 USE 'npm test' - to run test
 USE 'npm start' - to start game (open terminal for prompts)

-Response in Terminal with either '1' or '2'
+Respond in Terminal with either '1' or '2'

 You will see outcome of game in command Line